Canon 100D vs 5D Mark IV

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in March 2013 and August 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 5D Mark IV are two digital cameras that were announced, respectively, in March 2013 and August 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and a full frame (5D Mark IV) sensor.
+The 100D has a resolution of 17.9 megapixels, whereas the 5D Mark IV provides 30.1 MP.

 An illustration of the physical size and weight of the Canon 100D and the Canon 5D Mark IV is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is considerably larger (65 percent) than the Canon 100D.
 Moreover, the 5D Mark IV is substantially heavier (119 percent) than the 100D.
 It is noteworthy in this context that the 5D Mark IV is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark IV) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (100D).
 You can compare the optics available in the Canon EF Lens Catalog.